Ignore (some) Advice; Proceed with Caution

 • Write about an experience or topic that shows the best of who you are.

-• The only reason not to write about something is if you aren't able to articulate with lots of sensory-rich details why the experience shaped you in a positive way.
+• The only reason not to write about something is if you can't articulate with lots of sensory-rich details why the experience shaped you in a positive way.

 Cheers to ignoring advice that doesn't work for you!
 You've got this.